 So, therein lies the importance of writing accurate business, marketing and promotional material and reflecting this accurately everywhere your potential client comes in contact with your company information.

 Before signing off on anything that will be seen by your potential clients, make sure to ask for the right proof.
 A proof is a copy of a document, article, inner office form or an advertisement material that is being printed or published.
 Proofs are sent to editors for reviewing the content and layout of the project for accuracy before it is sent to production.
 This will give the editor an opportunity to catch errors or make final adjustments to the product.

-Proof types vary from company to company as well as project to project and depends on what is being produced.
+Proof types vary from company to company as well as project to project and depend on what is being produced.

-Proofs of full color products such as brochures or postcards, need to show accurate colors of images, backgrounds, text, product, plus accuracy of the content.
-If a product contains a full color logo, the color accuracy of the logo is essential, especially for well-known brands.
+Proofs of full color products such as brochures or postcards, need to show accurate colors of images, backgrounds, text, product, plus the accuracy of the content.
+If a product contains a full-color logo, the color accuracy of the logo is essential, especially for well-known brands.